Jonathan M. Ellen, M.D.

 All Children’s Hospital Johns Hopkins Medicine

-Raised in Philadelphia, Dr. Ellen now resides in St. Petersburg.
-He and his wife, attorney Margaret de Lisser, have two teenage children.
+Dr. Ellen lives in St. Petersburg.
+He and his wife, attorney Margaret de Lisser, have a son and a daughter.